Derek-Jones/The-Hand/README.md

 Build a working Adams family hand

 Two servos are used to simulate a finger.
-The action is pull (rotate down) forward with short segment, lift up with long segment, straighten sort segment, drop to neutral poisiton, repeat.
+The action is pull (rotate down) forward with short segment, lift up with long segment, straighten short segment, drop long segment to neutral positon, repeat.

 Everything is controlled by an Intel Edison board.